Dental Crowns in Woodstock, GA

 • A worn or weakened tooth

-• A tooth after root canal therapy
+• A tooth that just had root canal therapy

-What to Expect
+What to expect

-Designed to Look and Feel Natural
+Designed to look and feel natural

-Here’s how it works:
+Here is how it works:

 After numbing the tooth completely, we gently remove any decay or old filling material and shape the tooth so the crown will fit over it.
 If the tooth is broken or has a big cavity, we will build it up with filling material first so it can support a crown.
 You won’t feel anything uncomfortable during this process – we take our time and check in with you frequently.
 Once the tooth is prepared, we take a digital impression (a 3D scan) or a precise mold of your tooth.
 We then place a temporary crown over the tooth to protect it.
 The temporary is not as strong as the final crown, but it will allow you to chew and smile normally for the short period until the permanent crown is ready.
 We’ll also match a shade for your crown, so it blends perfectly with your other teeth.